 After evaluating McNair at the football facilities, EMT responders call in a "male patient with a seizure," and McNair is transported to Washington Adventist Hospital.

 June 13, 2018: McNair dies in the hospital at age 19.
-No cause of death has been officially released, but ESPN has since learned that heatstroke is the cause of death.
+The cause of death has since been determined to be heatstroke.

 June 14, 2018: Maryland holds a news conference with acting athletic director Damon Evans and Durkin, along with team physician Dr. Frank Henn.
 Evans details the workout and timeline of events that led to McNair's eventual hospitalization.
 Evans announces that an external investigation will be conducted but declines to name the organization that will conduct it.